Strech/avrora/README.md

 To boost a performance of the schema resolution by name used a configuration option `names_cache_ttl`.
 It is the milliseconds to keep the resolved name schema cache in the memory.
+In you want to avoid names cache eviction you can set that value to `:infinity`.

 :bulb: We can safely cache global id and versioned name resolution results because they will never change.